qguv/mealplanrecipes/_posts/2014-05-10-mushroom-stir-fry.md

 ## Method

 1. Heat up 1 Tbsp oil in a medium frying pan.
-  - Oil is dangerous!
+  - Hot oil is dangerous!
 Be careful.
 2. Add green peppers and stir constantly for about a minute.
 3. Add mushrooms, baby corn, and any other vegetables.
 4. Immediately add the rest of the oil; stir and toss constantly.